 - 158. Direct your marketing at associations with conferences who have CEOs as attendees.
-These are great sources of leads should you be able to speak for them. - 159.
-Join and become involved in associations.
+These are great sources of leads should you be able to speak for them. - Join and become involved in associations.
 This creates friends, who are then more likely to refer you. - 160.
 Go to an Internet search engine and try this phrase: schedule of events meeting keynote speaker, then add in your target market-for instance, plumbers. - 161.
-Frequent places attended by decision makers perhaps annual awards night at local chamber of commerce or charity events and so on. - 162.
-Speak free for the local Rotary, chambers of commerce, and other service clubs.
+Frequent places attended by decision makers-perhaps annual awards night at local chamber of commerce or charity events and so on. - Speak free for the local Rotary, chambers of commerce, and other service clubs.
 Become involved, especially by attending the yearly goals conference.

-26 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer 163.
-Offer your program as a fund raiser for social and professional organizations to which senior man- agers may belong.
-164. One or more buyers will be watching and listening at each speech you give.
+- 163. Offer your program as a fund raiser for social and professional organizations to which senior managers may belong. - One or more buyers will be watching and listening at each speech you give.
 Seek them out.
 (See the section "Cultivating Sales, Repeats, Spin-offs, and Referrals" in Chap.
-3.)
-165. Ask the reference librarian at the library to assist you.
-There are local, state, and national directories for virtually every kind of business and association.
-166. Look among friends and acquaintances of the buyer who is your current client.
-167. Look among groups related to your current buyers.
+3.) - Ask the reference librarian at the library to assist you.
+There are local, state, and national directories for virtually every kind of business and association. - Look among friends and acquaintances of the buyer who is your current client. - Look among groups related to your current buyers.
 Build your connections laterally.
 For example, if you began with banking, approach buyers for banks in the same company first, then buyers at other banks.
-Work citywide, then statewide, then nationally.
-168. What does your current customer read?
-Find out and write articles for those publications.
-169. Look at the news for your potential buyers.
-By capi- talizing on your observations of the issues your tar- get industry faces, you will be able to find a sponsor for a seminar, do a joint venture in advertising, or find a client who needs a training session.
-170. Study advertisements.
+Work citywide, then statewide, then nationally. - What does your current customer read?
+Find out and write articles for those publications. - 169.
+Look at the news for your potential buyers.
+By capitalizing on your observations of the issues your target industry faces, you will be able to find a sponsor for a seminar, do a joint venture in advertising, or find a client who needs a training session. - 170.
+Study advertisements.
 They are full of prospects.
 Watch for businesses, hospitals, or any other type of group offering seminars to its clients.
 Call and ask if the group might like to use your subject for its next promotional event.
-Showcases A showcase is an event that allows buyers to audition several speakers in one session.
-Most noncelebrity speakers pay a fee for their slot on the showcase pro- gram, which is a little like a fashion show.
-Buyers come to look, listen, and book.
-There are many showcases offered to speakers that are sponsored by groups like the following.
-171. Speakers' bureaus